 A breakup is painful, lonely, and hard to navigate.
 How much time do you need to mourn the end of a romantic relationship before you can move on to the next chapter?
-How do you know if you’re ready to start dating again, or when you should fill out an online dating profile?
+How do you know if you’re ready to start dating again, or if you should hold off on creating some dating profiles on some Catholic dating apps?
 What if you thought that they were really the one?

 If you’re processing through feelings of sadness, loss, or even anger, that’s natural.
 You may wonder if you’ll ever reach a point where you don’t miss your ex.